logo

 3 min read

-The Southland Water and Land plan was first notified in 2016 and the process has been ongoing since then.
+The SWLP was first notified in 2016 and the process has been ongoing since then.
 DairyNZ and Fonterra submitted a joint appeal to the plan, presenting evidence at Environment Court hearings.
+We advocated for fair outcomes throughout the plan development process, to ensure the policy framework is not unnecessarily stringent.

 Outcome of DairyNZ main appeal points